Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 - Georgia's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- Georgia is 3-1 against the spread and 4-0 overall in games when it records more than 36 points.
+- Georgia is 3-1 against the spread and 4-0 overall in games when it puts up more than 36 points.

-- This year, the Bulldogs have 10 turnovers, one fewer than the Tigers have takeaways (11).
+- The Bulldogs have 10 giveaways this season, while the Tigers have 11 takeaways .

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.